jalizadeh/ISTQB-Exam-Questions/Chapter 01.md

     3. i, ii and iv.
     4. i,iii and iv.

-80. Which of the following is NOT a reasonable test objective:
+40. Which of the following is NOT a reasonable test objective:
     1. To find faults in the software
     2. To prove that the software has no faults
     3. To give confidence in the software
     4. To find performance problems

+## Exam Set 3

-81. Which of the following is a requirement of an effective software environment?
+1. Which of the following is a requirement of an effective software environment?
     - I. Ease of use
     - II.
 Capacity for incremental implementation
     - III.
 Capability of evolving with the needs of a project